-Recording my experiences, this blog will become my fly fishing diary, if not always complete.
-I am not an expert but I am reasonably experienced, each time I go fly fishing I learn something new.
+This blog will become my personal fly fishing diary, if not always complete.
+I am not an expert but I am reasonably experienced and yet each time I go fly fishing I learn something new.
 I have no specific plan for this journal, but it will add to my overall enjoyment and perhaps be of some interest to others.

 Thanks for stopping by.